Back to blog

 23. Reddit comment / answer

-Reference own product only if directly relevant, with disclosure.
+Mention our product only if directly relevant, and disclose it openly.

 24. YouTube video description

-Write description: hook (first 2 lines = above-the-fold),
+Write the description: a hook (first two lines = above the fold),

 Product: [product].
 Audience: [audience].